-NOTE: Older (Household in which the head, co-head or spouse is age 62 or NOTE: Older not residents requiring accessible/adaptable units shall be given priority over applicants requiring the same type of unit.
-Where no such applicants or current geresidents are waiting, management reserves the right to hold such units available while outreach efforts are in process to obtain applicants with need for such units.
-Where non-handicapped persons are moved into units designed to meet special needs, they shall
+NOTE: Current residents requiring accessible/adaptable units shall be given priority over applicants requiring the same type of unit.
+Where no such applicants or current residents are waiting, management reserves the right to hold such units available while outreach efforts are in process to obtain applicants with need for such units.
+Where non- handicapped persons are moved into units designed to meet special needs, they shall do so only after signing an addendum to move to a unit with no such design features should an applicant or current household require an accessible unit of the same type.